-Pancreatectomy is defined as partial or entire removal of the pancreas.
-In cases where the whole organ needs to be removed, the gallbladder and spleen may be removed in the process.
+Pancreatectomy is a partial or entire removal of the pancreas.
+In cases where the whole organ must be removed, the gallbladder and spleen might also be removed in the process.
 Removing parts of the bile duct, small intestine, and stomach is also sometimes necessary.

-Pancreatectomy is commonly performed to help treat cancer, tumors, pancreatitis, and gallstones.
-Surgery is usually the best treatment option for patients with pancreatic cancer.
-Surgical correction is also the preferred treatment for tumors in the pancreas.
-For tumor removals pertaining to the pancreas, an early diagnosis is important.
-Those diagnosed at a later stage may be at a higher risk of mortality because surgery will no longer be an effective treatment once the cancer metastasizes (spreads to other organs).
+A pancreatectomy is commonly performed to help treat cancer, tumors, pancreatitis and gallstones.
+Surgery is usually the best treatment option for patients with pancreatic cancer, but an early diagnosis is essential.
+Those diagnosed at a later stage are at a higher risk of mortality because surgery will no longer be an effective treatment once the cancer metastasizes (spreads to other organs).

 Risks Associated with Pancreas Surgery